I am a big fan of kefir due to its powerful healing properties and unique taste that reminds me of my childhood.

-Even though there are many different ways to make sour cream I personally prefer making it using kefir.
-Not only does it result in a more authentic and distinguished taste but it also means you are getting all the health benefits of kefir in a rich and creamy sour cream.
-And, who doesn't want this?
-It's not a big deal if you don't have kefir available you can just use buttermilk or natural greek yoghurt instead in the same proportions as per recipe below.
-In this case, Lactobacillus from yoghurt or buttermilk will do the job but the final product might have a more sweetish taste.
-The yeast from kefir gives sourcream its authentic tangy-sour-sweet taste.
+Even though there are many different ways to make sour cream I prefer making it using kefir.
+Not only it results in a more authentic and distinguished taste but it also provides all the health benefits of kefir in a rich and creamy sour cream.
+If you don't have kefir available you can substitute it with buttermilk or natural Greek yoghurt.
+In this case, Lactobacillus from yoghurt or buttermilk will do the job but the final product might have a sweeter taste.
+The yeast from kefir gives sour cream its authentic tangy-sour-sweet taste.

-But, wait there's more!
-Sour cream is more than just a condiment in Russia - it's a beauty product too.
-It helps to soothe sunburned skin and accelerate the healing process with the same effectiveness as aloe vera.
+Sour cream is more than just a condiment - it's a beauty product too.
+It helps to soothe sunburned skin and accelerate the healing process with the same effectiveness as Aloe Vera.
 Plus, it acts as a powerful moisturiser since it's loaded with the good stuff.
 Fortunately, sour cream is unbelievably easy to make as you only need two ingredients and a little bit of time.

 300ml pure cream

 Pour fresh cream into a clean container (ideally glass).
 Add kefir (or other culture) and mix well with the spoon.

 Cover loosely with the lid leaving a small gap.
 Don't cover it completely with the lid as oxygen is required for the fermentation process.
 Leave on the kitchen bench or on the hot water cylinder (if possible) to ferment for 12 hrs. or until ready.